AdobeDocs/analytics.en/help/implement/vars/config-vars/linkname.md

 ## s.linkName in AppMeasurement and Launch custom code editor

-The `s.linkName` variable is a string that determines the dimension value for custom links, download links, or exit links (depending on what `s.linkType` is).
+The `s.linkName` variable is a string that determines the dimension value for custom links, download links, or exit links (depending on what [`s.linkType`](linktype.md) is).
 It can hold up to 100 bytes.

-> [!TIP] This variable is the third parameter of the `tl()` function, and usually does not need to be set as a standalone variable.
-However, you can use the `linkName` variable if you do not want to set values as arguments in the `tl()` function.
+> [!TIP] This variable is the third parameter of the `tl()` method, and usually does not need to be set as a standalone variable.
+However, you can use the `linkName` variable if you do not want to set values as arguments in the `tl()` method.

 ```js
 s.linkName = "Example custom link";